How to Improve Crawling & Indexing for Large Sites

 During our crawling and indexing audit, we look at the number of indexable pages that are crawlable on a website and then compare that to the number of pages within Google Search Console,

-site: query, and our XML sitemaps.
+site: query, and our (opens in a new tab).
 This gives us four different data points to better understand any misalignment in what we are putting forth as “the website” and what Google is actually grabbing onto.

 In the case of ignored canonicals, this can cause issues with pages being crawled less frequently, as Google has a nearly infinite possible number of URLs to encounter.

-In one recent example, we found a real estate site that had two major issues relating to pagination.
+In one recent example, we found a real estate site that had two major issues relating to (opens in a new tab).

 First, the links to pages past

 Beyond that, they had a canonical on each page past

 page 1, which pointed to the first page in the series.
 Canonicals on paginated sets should always be self-referential, and when we made this fix, plus showing the pagination in a way crawlers could access, we saw a massive increase in the number of indexed pages, which was our ultimate goal.

 Communicating hierarchical relationships between pages is another one of the more challenging things we deal with on large websites.